TDijana/Bledning_NIR_test/README.md

 - Scheduled day and time (note: at least 1 week ahead!)

 ## Procedure
-In order to request BU by NIR support, the request form (see [title] (https://example.com) has to be filled out.
+In order to request BU by NIR support, the request form (see [Request Form Title] (https://attache.abbvienet.com/hpi/search) has to be filled out.
 All mandatory requirements are questioned within this form and further information are provided.
 *Note: Time required for set-up and preparation of NIR measurement: at least **1 week** before scheduled day of blending*

 ## Output/Results